povs/ListerBundle/docs/types/field.md

 # Field types

-Field types are used to customize value returned from selector type.
+Field types are used to customize value returned from [selector type](selector.md).
 Every field type has to implement `Povs\ListerBundle\Type\FieldType\FieldTypeInterface` This interface has two methods:

-`getValue($value, string $type, array $options)` where
+- `getValue($value, string $type, array $options)` where
   - $value - value fetched from DB
   - $type - list type
- - $options - options passed via 'field_type_options' option when adding Field
+  - $options - options passed via 'field_type_options' option when adding a field

- `getDefaultOptions(string $type)` where
+- `getDefaultOptions(string $type)` where
   - $type - list type

  > with `getDefaultOptions` method you can pass any `ListField` option.
-Those options can still be overwritten when building list.
+Those options can still be overwritten when building a list.

 ## Creating your own field type
 As an example lets build UserFieldType.